hbc/NGS_Data_Analysis_Course/sessionVI/lessons/08_supplemental-rstudio.md

 RStudio let's you create a [project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) associated with a given directory.
 This is a way to keep track of related files.
-One of the way to keep track of them is via version control!
+One of the ways to keep track of them is via version control!
 To get started using RStudio for version control, let's make a new project:

 ![](../img/RStudio_screenshot_newproject.png)